eprbell/rp2/README.dev.md

 ## Plugin Development
 RP2 has a plugin architecture for output generators, which makes it extensible for new use cases.
 Writing a new plugin is quite easy: the [tax_report_us](src/rp2/plugin/output/tax_report_us.py) generator is a simple example, the [rp2_full_report](src/rp2/plugin/output/rp2_full_report.py) one is more comprehensive.

-Plugins are discovered by RP2 at runtime and they must adhere to the specific conventions shown below.
+Plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
-* add a new Python file in the plugin/output directory and give it a meaningful name
+* add a new Python file in the src/rp2/plugin/output directory and give it a meaningful name
-* import the following:
+* import the following (plus any other RP2 file you might need):
 ```
 from abstract_generator import AbstractGenerator
 from computed_data import ComputedData
 from gain_loss import GainLoss
 from gain_loss_set import GainLossSet
 ```
-* Optionally, RP2 also provides a logger facility:
+* Optionally, RP2 provides a logger facility:
 ```
 from logger import LOGGER
 ```